Bay City Capital

 Venture Round in 2014

-Madrigal Pharmaceuticals is a clinical-stage biopharmaceutical company that develops therapeutics for cardiovascular, metabolic, and liver diseases.
-Its lead candidate, MGL-3196, is an orally administered, small-molecule, liver-directed thyroid hormone receptor (THR) ß-selective agonist currently in Phase III clinical trials for non-alcoholic steatohepatitis (NASH).
-This compound also targets familial hypercholesterolemia and demonstrates potential benefits in reducing triglycerides and improving metabolic conditions.
-Additionally, Madrigal is developing MGL-3745, another THR-ß-selective small molecule, which is in preclinical trials for NASH and hyperlipidemia.
-The company has a research and development agreement with Hoffmann-La Roche to collaborate on various licensed products.
-Founded in 2011, Madrigal Pharmaceuticals is headquartered in West Conshohocken, Pennsylvania.
+Madrigal Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company headquartered in West Conshohocken, Pennsylvania, that specializes in developing therapeutics for cardiovascular, metabolic, and liver diseases.
+The company’s lead product, MGL-3196, is an orally administered small-molecule, liver-directed thyroid hormone receptor (THR) ß-selective agonist, currently in Phase III clinical trials for the treatment of non-alcoholic steatohepatitis (NASH).
+Additionally, Madrigal is advancing MGL-3745, another THR-ß-selective small molecule, which is in preclinical trials aimed at addressing NASH and hyperlipidemia.
+The company has established a research and development agreement with Hoffmann-La Roche to support its efforts in utilizing and commercializing various licensed products.
+Through its innovative approach, Madrigal Pharmaceuticals aims to address both niche and prevalent conditions, including diabetes and dyslipidemia.

 Fabric Genomics is making genomics-driven precision medicine a reality.
 We provide clinical decision support software that enables clinical labs, hospital systems and country-sequencing programs to gain actionable genomic insights, resulting in faster and more accurate diagnoses and reduced turnaround time.
 Fabric’s end-to-end genomic analysis platform incorporates proven AI algorithms, and has applications in both hereditary disease and oncology.
 Headquartered in Oakland, California, Fabric Genomics was founded by industry veterans and innovators with a deep understanding of bioinformatics, large-scale genomics and clinical diagnostics.